 - Cool the focaccia for 20 minutes before cutting and eating.

-Note: The Focaccia is best eaten within 3 days from the bake date.
+Note: The Focaccia is best eaten within 3 days from the baking date.
 Store the Focaccia wrapped in plastic at room temperature or freeze.
 Thaw to room temperature and reheat in the oven to enjoy.